pop-os/python-apt/doc/source/library/apt_pkg.rst

         Add the index files to the :class:`Acquire()` object *acq*.
 If *all* is given and ``True``, all files are fetched.

+    .. attribute:: list

+        A list of :class:`MetaIndex` objects.

 String functions
 ----------------
 .. function:: base64_encode(string)